w3c-ccg/vc-issuer-http-api/architecture.md

 ## Component Overview
 The following diagram is a high level, generic overview of the intended architecture context for this API.

 ![Architecture Diagram](images/vc-issuer-http-api.png)

+### Components
+#### 1. User Agent
+This is the software the user (or individual) is using to interact with the Issuer Service.
+This could be a web browser, a mobile App, a Kiosk, etc...

+#### 2. Holder / Wallet
+This is the software that is able to request/store/manage the user's DIDs, Verifiable Credentials, cryptographic keys, and so on.
+Examples include cloud agents, mobile Apps, web browser apps, or a combination thereof.
+Holders may make use of other software components not shown.

+#### 3. Issuer Front End Services
+The Issuer service that renders to the user's agent, helping them obtain the credential and navigate the Issuer business logic.

+#### 4. Issuer-to-Holder Communication Interface
+The abstract interface for the Issuer and Holder to communicate to authenticate, exchange, and manage DIDs and Verifiable Credentials.
+Issuer Services are responsible for establishing a secure communication channel with the user's Holder.
+Examples include CHAPI, DIDComm, possibly a proximity wireless channel, a physical/visual barcode scanner, etc... .
+In certain deployments the communication interface is tightly coupled to the user interface, and in other scenarios this is managed through cloud agents.

+#### 5. Issuer Application Services
+The Issuer collection of middleware / micro services / application servers that make up the Issuer Service.

+#### 6. Issuer Subject Database
+The database containing the Subject data the Issuer will use to generate Verifiable Credentials.

+#### 7. Verifiable Credential Issuer HTTP API Service
+An implementation of the Verifiable Credentials Issuer HTTP API (this spec) that is capable of generating Verifiable Credentials in accordance with the Issuer's policies and approved technologies (including cryptographic methods and data formats).

+#### 8. Issuer Key Vault
+A supporting cryptographic key manager service for the Issuer to protect private keys and secrets associated with generating Verifiable Credentials (for example, the Issuer DID private key).

+#### 9. Credential Store (optional?)
+A repository of previously Issued credentials and/or credential identifiers (and their current status?)

+#### 10. DID Resolver
+This architecture assumes the use of DIDs and Verifiable Credentials.
+The Verifiable Credential Issuer HTTP API Service will connect to a DID Resolver to resolve Holder DIDs to their associated DID Documents.

+#### 11. Public API Gateway (optional?)
+If the Issuer supports external services querying issued Credential status, access is controlled through a public API gateway.
+Securing inbound connections is the job of this component and outside the scope of this specification.

+#### 12. Verifiers and Holders (optional?)
+External entities capable of querying credential status.

+## API Security

 ## Limitations and Considerations
 I'm sure its fine.